Attendance & Punctuality

 • Stay updated on countdowns, unavailable items, and events calendar prior to shift.

-5. Cleanliness & Organization
+Cleanliness & Organization

-• Sidework is everyone’s responsibility; always find something productive to do.
+• Side work is everyone’s responsibility; always find something productive to do.

-6. Operations & Efficiency
+Operations & Efficiency

 • Follow the daily checklist for opening, operating, and closing procedures.
+Having the checklist in your hand for opening and closing is a must.

 • Keep the restaurant organized: return tools and ingredients to their designated spots immediately.

-• Take inventory nightly and complete prep lists for the next day, including base sauces and storage levels.
+• Take inventory nightly and complete prep lists for the next day, including base sauces juices and storage levels.

-7. Communication & Teamwork
+Communication & Teamwork

-• Communicate shortages, 86’d items, and event updates clearly with the team before and during shifts.
+• Communicate shortages, 86’d items, and event updates clearly with the team BEFORE and during shifts.

 • Every team member is responsible for supporting others; personal agendas do not come first.